EHCP: Finding a School

 Special Schools and Specialist Facilities

-The East Sussex Local Offer directory, hosted on the 1Space directory, list all special schools and colleges, and settings with specialist facilities throughout East Sussex.
+The East Sussex Local Offer directory, hosted on the 1Space directory, lists special schools and settings with specialist facilities throughout East Sussex.
 Once on the directory, you can further refine your options using the filters available.
 This can include filtering results down to a certain area of East Sussex, or by settings that provide for a specific need:

 Independent and Non-Maintained Special Schools and Colleges